transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

 # AWS codelab deployment

-This codelab helps you bring a test Trillian Tessera stack on AWS, and to use it running a test personality server on an EC2 VM.
-The Tessera test stack will be comprised of an Aurora RDS MySQL database and a private S3 bucket.
-This codelab will also guide you to connect both the RDS instance and the S3 bucket to your VM.
+This codelab helps you bring a test Trillian Tessera infrastructure on AWS, and to use it running a test personality server on an EC2 VM.
+The infrastructure will be comprised of an [Aurora](https://aws.amazon.com/rds/aurora/) MySQL database and a private [S3](https://aws.amazon.com/s3/) bucket.

+> [!CAUTION]
+>
+> This example creates real Amazon Web Services resources running in your
+> project.
+They will cost you real money.
+For the purposes of this demo
+> it is strongly recommended that you create a new project so that you
+> can easily clean up at the end.

 ## Prerequisites
 For the remainder of this codelab, you'll need to have an AWS account, with a running EC2 Amazon Linux VM, and the following software installed:

  - [golang](https://go.dev/doc/install), which we'll use to compile and run the test personality on the VM
  - [terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
    and [terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/)
-   in order to deploy the Trillian Tessera stack from the VM.
+   in order to deploy the Trillian Tessera infrastructure from the VM.
  - `git` to clone the repo
  - a terminal multiplexer of your choice for convenience

 ## Instructions

+ ### Prepare your environment
- 1. SSH to your VM
+ 1. SSH to your VM.

  1. Authenticate with a role that has sufficient access to create resources.
     For the purpose of this codelab, and for ease of demonstration, we'll use the `AdministratorAccess` role, and authenticate with `aws configure sso`.
-    DO NOT use this role to run any production software, or if there are other services running on your AWS account.
+    **DO NOT** use this role to run any production infrastructure, or if there are *other
+    services running on your AWS account.

     Here's an example run:
     ```
     [ec2-user@ip-172-31-21-186 trillian-tessera]$ aws configure sso